Meet the Team

 CHIEF EXECUTIVE OFFICER

 Katherine Baxter, Ph.D., joined the ANAW-USA team in July 2020 as Operations Director and became Chief Executive Officer in Nov 2021.
-She is also an Adjunct Professor at the University of Denver where she teaches graduate courses within the Institute of Human-Animal Connection that explore human-animal-environment relationships in a global context.
+She is also an Adjunct Professor at the University of Denver where she has taught graduate courses that explore human-animal-environment relationships in a global context.
 She holds an M.Sc. and a scholarship funded Ph.D. from the University of Edinburgh with a focus on global education pedagogies and regenerative development practices.

 Kahindi Lekalhaile